algorand/go-algorand/CONTRIBUTING.md

 ## Vulnerabilities

 Please don't create issues for any security vulnerabilities.
-Instead, we would appreciate it if you reported them [here][vuln_url].
+Instead, we would appreciate it if you reported them through our [vulnerability disclosure form][vuln_url].
 This allows us to distribute a fix before the vulnerability is exploited.

 Additionally, if you believe that you've discovered a security vulnerability, you might qualify for our bug bounty program.
-See [here][bug_bounty_url] for details.
+Visit our [bug bounty site][bug_bounty_url] for details.

 If you have any questions, don't hesitate to contact us at security@algorand.com.